 Metric filters define the terms and patterns to look for in log data as it is sent to CloudWatch Logs.

-CloudWatch Logs uses these metric filters to turn log data into numerical CloudWatch metrics that can be put as graph or set an alarm on.
+CloudWatch Logs uses these metric filters to turn log data into numerical CloudWatch metrics that can be graphed or used to set alarms.

 AWS Certification Exam Practice Questions